 Sign up to an always free streaming service to watch films & box sets such as Fleabag and Peep Show

-Even if you've exhausted the free trials offered by the likes of Netflix and Amazon, it's possible to stream big box sets and films online without paying.
+Even if you've exhausted the free trials offered by the likes of Amazon Prime Video and Now TV, it's possible to stream big box sets and films online without paying.
 You can watch plenty of free shows on Channel 4's catch-up service All 4, and (if you have a TV licence) BBC iPlayer, plus Rakuten has a whole host of free films:

 - All 4 has an impressive number of box sets available for free, and you DON'T need a TV licence to watch these online.
 They range from sitcoms such as Green Wing, Peep Show and The IT Crowd, to the entire back catalogue of popular TV shows such as First Dates and One Born Every Minute.
 You'll need to register (for free) to watch the TV shows and you'll watch adverts before and during each one.

 - BBC iPlayer's advert-free catch-up service offers a decent selection of box sets, including Fleabag, Luther and Gavin and Stacey.
-Plus there's usually a handful of films available – right now this includes The Hurt Locker and Paranormal Activity.
+Plus there's usually a handful of films available – right now this includes Indiana Jones and the Temple of Doom and Paddington 2.
 It's worth noting you DO need a TV licence to use it.
 You'll also need to register (for free).

 - Rakuten offers a number of free films, on top of its pay-per-view service.
 Again, you simply need to register for free and, like All 4, you'll have to watch adverts.
-We spotted Amélie, House at the End of the Street and Letters to Juliet.
+We spotted Super, Lesbian Vampire Killers and Hope Springs.

 Student?
 There's a trick to watch live telly and use iPlayer WITHOUT a licence